Skip to content

 Adjust color temperature automatically.
 This feature would help to reduce eye strain due to the blue right

-You can toggle this option on / off – instantly see the difference in the picture displayed on the screen.
+You can toggle this option on / off – instantly see the difference in the picture displayed.

 What is the LG Reduce Blue Light setting?